-Indonesia’s state owned telecom operator PT Telkom invests in developing a fiber optic network infrastructure connecting Sabang and Merauke in Eastern part of the country.
-The cable system named as Luwuk-Tutuyan Cable System is intended to connect eastern part of Indonesia with high speed telecommunication services.
+Indonesia’s state-owned telecom operator PT Telkom invests in developing a fiber optic network infrastructure connecting Sabang and Merauke in the Eastern part of the country.
+The cable system named Luwuk-Tutuyan Cable System is intended to connect the eastern part of Indonesia with high-speed telecommunication services.

-Luwuk-Tutuyan Cable system’s segment to connect East Sulawesi and North Sulawesi spans over 345 kilometers.
-Construction of Luwuk Tutuyan Cable System is part of the Indonesia Digital Network, through which Telkom would connect all parts of Indonesia with networks of fiber optic cables.
+Luwuk-Tutuyan Cable system’s segment to connect East Sulawesi and North Sulawesi span over 345 kilometers.
+The construction of Luwuk Tutuyan Cable System is part of the Indonesia Digital Network, through which Telkom would connect all parts of Indonesia with networks of fiber optic cables.

 Sabang is a municipality consisting of a main island (Weh Island) and several smaller islands off the northern tip of Sumatra.
 The islands form a city within Aceh Special Region, Indonesia.
 The administrative center is located on Weh Island, 17 km north of Banda Aceh.
 The city covers an area of 153.0 square kilometers and has a population of more than 31,000 people.
 Sabang is also known as the northernmost and westernmost city in Indonesia.